 For ease of presentation, we have made several assumptions to simplify the models we consider.
 For example, we assume that the time for a customer to obtain information about server loads and move to a server is zero, and that the servers are homogeneous.
-Many of our techniques, however, generalize to more complex systems, such as systems where transferring a customer incurs a delay (see [24]).
+Many of our techniques, however, generalize to more complex systems, such as systems where transferring a customer incurs a delay (see [28]).
 Moreover, even the simple systems we study demonstrate remarkably interesting behavior.
 In particular, we emphasize throughout that there is often a qualitative difference between systems where customers choose a single destination randomly and systems where customers have two or more choices available, leading to exponential improvement in measures such as the expected time in the system.
 Hence our work extends a great deal of previous work demonstrating the power of two choices in load balancing to several new settings, providing further evidence of the significance of this idea in the design of distributed systems.

-1.1 Previous work
+1.1.
+Previous Work

-Distributed load balancing strategies where individual customer decisions are based on information about a limited number of other processors have been studied analytically by Eager et al. [7, 8, 9] and through tracedriven simulations by Zhou [35].
-In fact, Eager et al. also use Markovian models for their analysis [7, 8, 9]; however, the authors derive their results assuming that the state of each queue is stochastically independent of the state of any other queue.
+Distributed load balancing strategies where individual customer decisions are based on information about a limited number of other processors have been studied analytically by Eager et al. [7]-[9] and through trace-driven simulations by Zhou [35].
+In fact, Eager et al. also use Markovian models for their analysis [7]-[9]; however, the authors derive their results assuming that the state of each queue is stochastically independent of the state of any other queue.
 This approach is exact in the asymptotic limit as the number of queues grows to infinity.
 Our work avoids these assumptions and introduces several new directions in the analysis of these systems.
 Zhou's work examines the effectiveness of the load balancing strategies proposed by Eager et al. as well as others in practice using a trace-driven simulation.
 Both Eager et al. and Zhou suggest that simple randomized load balancing schemes, based on choosing from a small subset of processors, perform extremely well.

-In another well-studied model, incoming customers join the shortest queue; see, for example, the work by Adan, van Houtum, and van der Wal [1] and by Adan, Wessels, and Zijm [2, 3] for results and further references.
+In another well-studied model, incoming customers join the shortest queue; see, for example, the work by Adan et al. [1]-[3] for results and further references.
 The shortest queue model appears more applicable to centralized systems, whereas the limited coordination enforced by our model corresponds nicely to models of distributed systems.

 Randomized load balancing schemes have also been analyzed in the static case, where there are a fixed number of customers to be permanently distributed, as in a static hash table.
-For example, Karp, Luby, and Meyer auf der Heide showed that using two hash functions instead of one could provide an exponential improvement in the maximum load of a hash bucket [13]; this idea was further developed and aanalyzed by Azar, Broder, Karlin, and Upfal [5].
+For example, Karp et al. showed that using two hash functions instead of one could provide an exponential improvement in the maximum load of a hash bucket [13]; this idea was further developed and analyzed by Azar et al. [5].
 Our work demonstrates that making two choices leads to a similar exponential improvement in the dynamic setting as well.

-The justification of the relationship between the finite and limiting systems relies on Kurtz's work on density dependent jump Markov processes [10, 19, 20, 21, 22].
+The justification of the relationship between the finite and limiting systems relies on Kurtz's work on density dependent jump Markov processes [10], [19]-[22].
 Because Kurtz's work is rather technical, we only briefly describe it here, focusing instead on examining a variety of models and attempting to gain insight into the load balancing problem.
-More details regarding the application of Kurtz's work these models can be found in [28].
-This approach has been used similarly in several other works (for example, see [4, 11, 14, 15, 27, 31, 33, 34]).
+More details regarding the application of Kurtz's work to these models can be found in [27].
+This approach has been used similarly in several other works (for example, see [4], [11], [14], [15], [26], [31], [33], and [34]).